-Habitat Network
+Leeds Habitat Network

 - 5.5.47 Networks of natural and semi-natural habitats provide a valuable resource.
 They can link important biodiversity sites and provide routes or stepping stones for the migration, dispersal and genetic exchange of species in the wider environment.
-It is therefore important to avoid fragmentation and isolation of these habitats and to protect these areas from inappropriate, harmful development.
+It is therefore important to avoid fragmentation and isolation of these habitats and to protect these areas from inappropriate, harmful development that results in significant adverse impacts.
+Lesser adverse impacts sheould be compensated for through enhancement and/or expansion of the Network.
 Carefully considered and designed development can potentially integrate with and positively strengthen the network of habitats.
-This will partly be achieved as part of the wider strategy for the protection and extension of Green Infrastructure, including open space and access routes such as canals and rivers, including those within the urban area and rural settlements. - 5.5.48 The Leeds Habitat Network is shown on the Policies Map and identifies a network of valued natural and semi-natural sites, from formally designated sites such as SSSIs and Local Wildlife

-Sites to areas identified locally as having habitat value.
+This will partly be achieved as part of the wider strategy for the protection and extension of Green Infrastructure, including open space and access routes such as canals and rivers, including those within the urban area and rural settlements. - 5.5.48 The Leeds Habitat Network is shown on Map XX and the Policies Map and identifies a network of valued natural and semi-natural sites, from formally designated sites such as SSSIs and Local Wildlife Sites to areas identified locally as having habitat value.
 This Network is not static; indeed, monitoring and reviewing the network is important to its integrity and function and will be done through continued liaison with West Yorkshire Ecology and relevant local agencies.
 New sites identified through work such as neighbourhood plans will be added to the Network on a regular basis.
+Local extensions could be identified through Neighbourhood Plans, especially through the designation of local green space.
 The Leeds Habitat Network will be the primary focus for biodiversity improvements and the delivery of off-site Biodiversity Net Gain.
-It will also form a key component of the emerging Local Nature Recovery Strategy for West Yorkshire.
+It will also should form a key component of the emerging Local Nature Recovery Strategy for West Yorkshire.